Loire Valley Wine Guide

 Most famously known in Muscadet Sèvre et Maine.

-The grape is very much experiencing a rebirth as people are getting into more subtle things.
+The grape is experiencing a rebirth as people get into more subtle things.

 Gamay

 Hailing from Bourgogne and the primary grape of Beaujolais, Gamay has a strong presence in the Loire and rightfully so.
 Growing conditions in the cooler eastern section coupled with the granitic soils of the Loire resemble that of Beaujolais.
-Gamay is one of the light-bodied reds (similar to Pinot Noir) with gentle tannins. a vivid presence of acid, and floral fruity notes.
+Gamay is one of the light-bodied reds (similar to Pinot Noir) with gentle tannins, a vivid presence of acidity, and floral fruity notes.

 Others to Know

-• Romarantin This grape grows only in the minuscule appellation of Cour-Cheverny in Touraine.
+• Romorantin: This grape grows only in the minuscule appellation of Cour-Cheverny in Touraine.
 Think dry Chenin with honey undertones.
-If you see a bottle of this, don’t hesitiate!
+If you see a bottle of this, don’t hesitate!

-• Chasselas An easy drinking varietal that surprises you with friendly balance of subtle fruit and chalky minerality.
+• Chasselas: An easy drinking varietal that surprises you with a friendly balance of subtle fruit and chalky minerality.

-• Pineau d’Aunis A blending grape who’s spicy-yet-mineral red fruit personality has a passionate following in the Loir Valley (not misspelled, “Loir” is a tributary!), specifically Coteaux du Vendomois and Coteaux du Loir.
+• Pineau d’Aunis: A blending grape whose spicy-yet-mineral red fruit personality has a passionate following in the Loir Valley (not misspelled, “Loir” is a tributary!), specifically Coteaux du Vendômois and Coteaux du Loir.

 Lower Loire Valley Wine Map by Wine Folly